itzmeanjan/filterIt/docs/automaticThresholding.md

 Here we're going to segment one image
 _( with a bimodal histogram )_, using **Otsu's Algorithm**, which tries to maximize inter class variance, by minimizing intra class variance.
-Finally we obtain suitable intensity value _( to be used as threshold )_, for that intensity value which is having highest inter class variance.
+Finally, we obtain suitable intensity value _( to be used as threshold )_, for that intensity value which is having highest inter class variance.

-Pixel intensity classes are defined by selecting a threshold ∈ [0, 255]
+Pixel intensity classes defined by selecting a threshold ∈ [0, 255]

 - Intensity < threshold :> class one
 - Intensity >= threshold :> class two